In the manner of an emperor who enters a city

 They represent those peoples of the earth who will, at the last day, be converted and redeemed along with the rest of humanity.

 This notion derives from Gregory the Great’s treatment on the Book of Job, the Moralia, a work widely circulated in Cluniac libraries.
-Two copies of abbot Odon’s commentary were kept at the great abbey of Saint Martial of Limoges.
+Two copies of abbot Odon’s commentary on the Moralia were kept at the great abbey of Saint Martial of Limoges, sixty-five miles away.

 In this work, Gregory argued that the Jews would be the last to convert and that their initial opposition had been part of the divine plan, having obliged the Gospel to be spread abroad.